Parable of the Talents (novel): Reception

 Parable of the Talents won the 2000 Nebula Award for Best Novel.
-The academic Jana Diemer Llewellyn regards it as a harsh indictment of religious fundamentalism and compares the novel to Joanna Russ' The Female Man and Margaret Atwood's The Handmaid's Tale.
-The Los Angeles Times op-ed editor Abby Aguirre has likened the religious fundamentalism and authoritarianism of President Jarret to the "Make America Great Again" rhetoric of the Trump administration.
+The academic Jana Diemer Llewellyn regards it as an indictment of religious fundamentalism and compares the novel to Joanna Russ' The Female Man and Margaret Atwood's The Handmaid's Tale.
+In 2017, Los Angeles Times op-ed editor Abby Aguirre likened the religious fundamentalism and authoritarianism of President Jarret to the "Make America Great Again" rhetoric of the Trump administration.
+In 2020, amid an uptick in interest in Butler's writing that some attributed to the COVID-19 pandemic, Parable of the Sower appeared on The New York Times Best Seller list.
+In 2025, LA Taco writer Marina Watanabe said that modern Los Angeles resembles the fictionalized version of it that Butler presents in Parable of the Sower, citing the fire that burned much of Altadena in early 2025 and "a right-wing demagogue [rising] to power with the slogan: 'Make America Great Again.'"

+An opera version of Parable of the Sower, co-written by Toshi Reagon and Bernice Johnson Reagon, debuted in 2023.

 Proposed third Parable novel

 Butler had planned to write several more Parable novels, tentatively titled Parable of the Trickster, Parable of the Teacher, Parable of Chaos, and Parable of Clay.
 Parable of the Trickster was the most developed and would have focused on the community's struggle to survive on a new planet, Bow.
 She began this novel after finishing Parable of the Talents and mentioned her work on it in several interviews, but at some point encountered writer's block that led to numerous false starts.
 She eventually shifted her creative attention, resulting in Fledgling, her final novel.
 The various false starts in the novel can now be found among Butler's papers at the Huntington Library, as described in an article in the Los Angeles Review of Books.